AndreaRibuoli/RIBY/README.md

   end
 ```

 The `ObjectSpace#define_finalizer` method adds a procedure as a finalizer that will be called when the object instance is about to be destroyed.
-As soon as we are referencing the actual object instance being destroyed we are warned with many massages stating:
+As soon as we are referring to the actual object instance being destroyed we are warned with many massages stating:

 ```
 warning: finalizer references object to be finalized